 Wire Fraud in Real Estate

-Imagine spending months trying to buy your home only to find out at the closing table your funds never made it, they are gone.. vanished.
-Or imagine closing on your home to find out someone created a fictitious email and contacted the attorney to change out where you wanted your proceeds sent?
-It happens.
-A LOT.
+Imagine spending months trying to buy a home, and finally purchasing the perfect one only to find out at the closing table your funds never made it, they are gone– that they vanished due to wire fraud.
+Imagine selling your home only to find out a wire fraud hacker created a fictitious email and contacted the attorney to redirect your proceeds to their account instead of yours?
+It happens, a lot.

-Criminals are posing as the attorney with a similar email account to send fake wire instructions to the client.
-Or, it could be the fake attorney posing to contact the seller to find out where they want their proceeds sent.
-In both cases, the money is either wired to a bank located in another county, or it is wired to a bank located in the United States at which point the criminal immediately withdraws the funds and wires them to a bank located in a foreign country.
-In either case, the funds are usually beyond the reach of the banks or the FBI well before the scam is discovered.
+Criminals are posing as attorneys with a similar email address to send fake wire instructions to clients.
+Therefore, the safest practice is to go to the closing attorney’s office in person and pick up your wire instructions.
+Sometimes, the fraud will pose as the attorney and contact the sellers to ask where they’d like their proceeds sent, and intercept them.
+In both cases, the money is wired to a bank account that belongs to the fraud.
+At this point, the funds are usually beyond reach of the correct banks or the FBI, well before the scam is even discovered.